591 Exhibition - Stanko Abadzic

 volcanic eruption.”

-Abadzic moved back to his homeland in 2002, settling in the capital city
+Abadzic moved back to his homeland in 2002, settling in the capital city of Zagreb, but retained his Czech residence permit and returns periodically to Prague.

 It has been a long exhibition season on 591 Photography Gallery.
 Starting with Thomas Håkansson on Nov 9, 2008 and terminating today with Stanko Abadzic.
 My sincere thanks to all photographers who have participated in the first season of this project.

 It is a great joy for me to have Stanko exhibiting his work on 591.
-He says that he beleives that "a photograph can inspire us to talk to each other and make a better world".
+He says that he believes that "a photograph can inspire us to talk to each other and make a better world".
 It is a beautiful mission and the photographs are right there before our eyes to prove his statement.

 His work appeals to me a lot - reading the excellent essay by Dean Brierly makes me feel like finding a friend out there in modern European history.
-Stanko's work does not recognize any borders or frontlines, it is universal - telling the story of human beings inhabiting a tormented planet.
+Stanko's work does not recognise any borders or frontlines, it is universal - telling the story of human beings inhabiting a tormented planet.

 There are shadows behind the light - yes, we are aware of that.
 Stanko Abadzic finds the light behind the shadows and touches the essence of photography as a part of our human existence. - Mr Urbano